danigb/music-scale/README.md

 ### Binary representations of scales

-The major scale is `1 0 1 0 1 1 0 1 0 1 0 1`.
+> The major scale is `1 0 1 0 1 1 0 1 0 1 0 1`.
 This number (2773 in decimal, see previous example) uniquely represents the Major scale.
 The method of representation is simple: each position, reading left to right, represents a note: 1, b2, 2 and so on.
 A `1` in that position means the note is included in the scale and a `0` means it is not included.
 So we have:

 ```
 1   0   1   0   1   1    0   1   0   1   0   1
 1  b2   2  b3   3   4   b5   5  b6   6  b7   7
 ```

+### 2048 scales

+All the scales have root, so the smallest scale is '100000000000' (2048) and the biggest is '111111111111' (4095), so the total number is 2048 (4096 - 2048)

+Most of they are not interesting enough to be used in music.
+For example, allthescales.org limit all the possibilities to those with leap < 5 (1490)

 ### Scale modes

-Note that modes of a scale are obtained by the technique known as 'bit rotation'.
+> Note that modes of a scale are obtained by the technique known as 'bit rotation'.
 We would normally eliminate all those rows that begin with a zero, since they don't contain a root note:

 ```
 101011010101 // ionian